kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 podinfo2-main   nginx   podinfo2.ingress.kubodoc.local   10.96.59.9   80      120m
 ```

-!!! notes
+!!! note
-    If you want to test access through this ingress, don't forget to update your `/etc/host` or your DNS.
+    Remember to update your `/etc/hosts` or DNS if you wish to access this ingress.

 ---

 ## Context Aggregation

-An application's effective context may result from the aggregation of multiple context objects.
+An application's effective context is often the result of aggregating multiple context objects.

-For instance, a project-level context can be created to share variables across all applications within a project.
-This will be merged with the global cluster context.
+For instance, you might create a project-level context to share variables across all applications in a specific project, which is then merged with the global cluster context.

-In the following examples, each deployed project has its own namespace and context.

-### Example 1: Context merge
+### Example 1: merging Contexts

-Create the namespace:
+Create a project namespace:

 ``` {.bash .copy }
 kubectl create namespace project01
 ```

-Then create the project context:
+Create the project context:

 ???+ abstract "project01.yaml"